 We rate this target as “inadequate”: if all countries adopted this level of ambition, global warming would likely exceed 3-4oC in the 21st century.
 With the policies it already has in place, Japan can almost reach its proposed INDC target without taking any further action.

 In addition, the energy strategy that was developed in conjunction with the target is not in line with what is needed to transform Japan’s energy sector to a low carbon economy.
 Indeed, the contrary is the case, as coal-fired power plants are set to play an increasingly important role in Japan.
 The share of low carbon options in the energy supply sector will increase only slightly from 37.5% before the Fukushima crisis (2009; IEA 2013) to approximately 42–46% in 2030, if the Government’s stated aim of a 20-22% share of nuclear electricity is reached, or less if this is not the case.

-Land Use, Land Use Change and Forestry (LULUCF) is also likely to be an issue in the INDC, given that Japan is planning to use forest management credits to meet its 2030 target.
+LULUCF is an issue in the INDC, given that Japan, intends to use credits obtained through LULUCF accounting to meet its 2030 target.
 According to the INDC, the Japanese Government intends to use accounting rules “in line with approaches equivalent to those under the Kyoto Protocol”.
-This means that the activities of forest, cropland/grazing land managements and revegetation are projected to generate a credit of around 2.6% of 2013 industrial emissions.
-This reduces the effectiveness of the draft 2030 goal from an 18% reduction from 1990 levels to about 15%.
+This means that the activities of forest, cropland/grazing land managements and revegetation are projected to generate a credit of roughly 2.6% of industrial emissions in 2013.
+This reduces the effectiveness of the 2030 goal from an 18% reduction from 1990 levels to about 15%.

 There is also concern in relation to Japan’s proposed overseas crediting system (JCM).
 According to the INDC, while no crediting from the JCM system was assumed in calculating the target bottom up, in the implementation of the target JCM credits of a value of 50 – 100 MtCO2 could be applied to the 2030 goal.
 These credits are to be obtained from Japan’s own bilateral offset programme that includes the installation of efficient coal power stations in developing countries.
 This would decrease Japan’s domestic emissions target to app.
 16 -20% below 2013 (7 – 11 % below 1990) and could degrade global efforts to decarbonise the energy system.